top of page

 Elder Care Preparation Checklist

-Caring for an older adult can be both a rewarding experience and one filled with challenges.
-Whether you are planning for the future or are currently caring for an aging family member, use this checklist to prepare in advance of a crisis.
+Whether you are planning for the future or are currently caring for an aging family member, use this checklist to help you prepare and develop a plan before there is a crisis.

 The Home

-• Utilize a Home Safety Checklist to identify home modifications and the steps you can take to reduce risk
+• More than 75% of falls take place at home so use a Home Safety Checklist to identify hazards and the simple steps you can take to reduce the risk of falls.
+Many hospitals and community agencies offer fall prevention programs.

 Finances

-• Review annual income and sources of income, as well as savings and retirement accounts
+• Ask about their annual income and sources of income, including verifying that they receive Social Security benefits, as well as their savings and retirement accounts.

 • Consider long-term care insurance to help pay for future care if your loved one is under 70.